h1k4ru-f14m3/WHERE-am-i/README.md

 ├── ...
 ├── modules
 │   ├── buildings.py        # Loads the building images on the main map
-│   ├── camera.py           # Renders everything in the game
+│   ├── camera.py           # Renders everything in the game (except menus)
 │   ├── game.py             # The main game loop
 │   ├── map.py              # Loads the main map and tmx files for the building interiors │   ├── menus.py            # Includes the main menu, settings menu and the pause menu